Ranger03/simple_shell/README.md

-Group project asekf ksdhfalk sdf alsdf asdfh asdjf hasd jf asdjkf ajksd fasdj fashdfl has d
+Group project for Mbali and Sakhile